spookysalsa/medermade.github.io/week-3/6-analyze-errors/README.md

   ```

 ## Release 1: Comment the error
 When you finish answering the questions, comment out the code with the error and run the file again.
-You can chose to fix the error if you desire.
+You can choose to fix the error if you desire.

 ## Release 2: Repeat
 Repeat release 0 and 1 for each error until there are no errors left to assess!